FMMT666/SiSeLi/doc/slReadme.txt

           // will get sent as   [ 14 15 16 16 17 18 16 16 ], 8 bytes.
           slSetPacketChar(1,16)

-          // Turn usage of the special, repeating character off, on handle 1: slSetPacketChar(1,0)

         RETURNS:
           1     = OK